DataDog/integrations-extras/jfrog_platform_self-hosted/README.md

 ## Overview

-[JFrog][1] is the world’s universal, hybrid and end-to-end DevOps platform.
+[JFrog][1] is a universal, hybrid, and end-to-end DevOps platform.
 This integration helps any JFrog self-hosted customer seamlessly stream logs, violations and metrics from JFrog Artifactory and JFrog Xray straight into your Datadog tool.
 This integration comes ready with in-built support for Datadog [log pipelines][2] which enriches and indexes the logs and makes them more searchable and treatable using Datadog [facets][3].

 Let JFrog know how we can improve the integration.
 Feel free to visit our GitHub for more detailed documentation at: [github.com/jfrog/log-analytics-datadog][4].